The regularity theory for the Mumford-Shah functional on the plane: Lipschitz approximation

 \subsection{Tilt Lemma}

-One basic tool to prove Proposition \ref{p:lip-approx} is the following ``tilt lemma'', heavily inspired by a similar result in the theory of minimal surfaces due to Allard, cf. the seminal paper \cite{Allard}.
+The first basic tool to prove Proposition~\ref{p:lip-approx} is the following ``tilt lemma'', heavily inspired by a similar result in the theory of minimal surfaces due to Allard, cf. the seminal paper \cite{Allard}.
+In turn the lemma can be thought as a ``geometric counterpart'' of the classical Caccioppoli inequality for solutions of elliptic partial differential equations, in which the $L^2$ norm of the derivative of the solution in a given ball is controlled with the $L^2$ norm of the solution in a slightly larger ball.
+As in Allard's tilt lemma, our proof is based in plugging in the ``internal'' first variation a suitable test vector field.

-\begin{lemma} There exists a universal constant $C>0$ such that, if $(K,u)$ is a minimizer of $E_\param$ in $B_1$ and $0\in K$,
+\begin{lemma} There exists a universal constant $C>0$ such that, if $(u,K)$ is a minimizer of $E_\param$ in $B_1$ and $0\in K$,

 More precisely, if $\mathscr{A}=(0,c)+\VV_0$ for some $c\in\mathbb{R}$, we have the more accurate estimate

 \end{lemma}

 \begin{proof} We start off noting that \eqref{e:tilt-g} implies \eqref{e:exc-nel-tilt-lemma}.
 By rotating we can assume that $\mathscr{A}=(0,c)+\ello$, for some constant $c\in \R$.
 By the density upper bound \eqref{e:upper bound} we have $\exc_{\ello} (\frac r4)\leq \frac{16}r\mathcal{H}^1 (K \cap B_{\frac r4}) \leq 8\pi + \lambda \pi \|g\|_\infty^2 r$.
 Let $\gamma>0$ be a fixed a parameter which will be chosen appropriately later.
 If $\beta_{\mathscr{A}} (r) \geq \gamma$, then $\exc_{\ello} (\frac{r}{4}) \leq \frac{8\pi}{\gamma} \beta_{\mathscr{A}} (r) + \lambda \pi \|g\|_\infty^2 r$, and thus \eqref{e:tilt-g} follows in this case.
 Therefore, we may additionally suppose that